Siege of Paris (885–886): Siege

 For two months the Vikings maintained the siege, making trenches and provisioning themselves off the land.
 In January 886 they tried to fill the river shallows with debris, plant matter, and the bodies of dead animals and dead prisoners to try to get around the tower.
 They continued this for two days.
 On the third day, they set three ships alight and guided them towards the wooden bridge.
-The burning ships sank before they could set the bridge on fire, but the wooden construction was nonetheless weakened.
+The burning ships sank before they could set the bridge on fire, but the wooden construction was weakened.
 On 6 February, rains caused the debris-filled river to overflow and the bridge supports to give way.
-The bridge gone, the northeast tower was now isolated with only twelve defenders inside.
-The Vikings asked the twelve to surrender, but they refused and were all subsequently killed.
+With the bridge gone, the northeast tower was isolated with only 12 defenders inside.
+The Vikings asked the 12 to surrender, but they refused and were all subsequently killed.

 The Vikings left a force around Paris, but many ventured further to pillage Le Mans, Chartres, Evreux and into the Loire.
 Odo successfully slipped some men through Norse lines to go to Italy and plead with Charles to come to their aid.
 Henry, Count of Saxony, Charles' chief man in Germany, marched to Paris.
 Weakened by marching during the winter, Henry's soldiers made only one abortive attack in February before retreating.
 The besieged forces sallied forth to obtain supplies.
-The morale of the besiegers was low and Sigfred asked for sixty pounds of silver.
+The morale of the besiegers was low, and Sigfred asked for 60 pounds of silver.
 He left the siege in April.
 Another Viking leader, Rollo, stayed behind with his men.
-In May, disease began to spread in the Parisian ranks and Gozlin died.
+In May, disease began to spread in the Parisian ranks, and Gozlin died.
 Odo then slipped through Viking-controlled territory to petition Charles for support; Charles consented.
-Odo fought his way back into Paris and Charles and Henry of Saxony marched northward.
-According to Joshua J. Mark, "at some point in 886 CE, Odo returned with the armies of Charles the Fat.
+Odo fought his way back into Paris, and Charles and Henry of Saxony marched northward.
+According to Joshua J. Mark, "at some point in 886, Odo returned with the armies of Charles the Fat.
 He fought his way through the Viking forces and into the city with his men; the Vikings in quick pursuit.
-Odo organized an immediate defence and the Danes were again driven back to their ships " Henry died, however, after he fell into the Viking ditches, where he was captured and killed.
+Odo organized an immediate defence and the Danes were again driven back to their ships."
+Henry died, however, after he fell into the Viking ditches, where he was captured and killed.

 That summer, the Vikings made a final attempt to take the city but were repulsed.
 The imperial army arrived in October and scattered the Vikings.
 Charles encircled Rollo and his army and set up a camp at Montmartre.
 However, Charles had no intention of fighting.
 He allowed the Vikings to sail up the Seine to ravage Burgundy, which was in revolt.
-When the Vikings withdrew from France the next spring, he gave them 700 livres (pounds) of silver as promised, amounting to approximately 257 kg.
+When the Vikings withdrew from France the next spring, Charles gave them 700 livres (pounds) of silver as promised, amounting to approximately 257 kg.